-What Is Low-level Disk Formatting
+What Is Disk Formatting [Help]

 If users perform low-level formatting when data have been installed, all existing files will be erased, and it is almost impossibleto recover them.
 Therefore, some users make such a format to avoid privacy leakage.
-Nevertheless, performing low-level formatting will bring great influence on hard disk, thus shortening hard disk service time.
-Therefore, it is not suggested.
+Nevertheless, performing low-level formatting will cause damage to hard disk and shortenits service life.
+Therefore, this formatting is not suggested for users.

-How to Reformat Partitions without Data Loss
+Is Reformatting Partitions without Data Loss Possible?